The Student (2016 film): Plot

 Back at the school, the high school biology teacher summons a conference in the principal’s office to formalize her complaint against Venia, and Venia is called to attend the formal hearing of the complaint.
 During the conference, Venia suddenly and falsely accuses the biology teacher of causing him to disrobe while alone with her in her classroom while she groped his bare legs and male organs.
 Outraged at his slanderous accusations, the teacher soundly slaps his face.
 The faculty in the principal’s office are shocked by the entire spectacle and the biology teacher is fired on the spot.
 At the same time, a report is made to one of the other faculty members from the local police that the body of one of the other students at the school has been found by the lake dead from a mortal head injury.
 Not knowing of the death of this other student, the biology teacher is still emotionally shaken by Venia’s scandalous accusations and the firing from her job by the principal.
-She marches back to her classroom and vocally vows that she will not leave regardless of the false complaint, as she defiantly considers herself to be without fault and blameless of the accusations which have been made against her as the film ends.
+She marches back to her classroom, nails her shoes to the floor, and vocally vows that she will not leave regardless of the false complaint, as she defiantly considers herself to be without fault and blameless of the accusations which have been made against her as the film ends.